Getting Started with 3D Printing

 What Materials Work on My Printer?

-This is a great question since printers come in all shapes and sizes.
+This is a great question, as printers come in all shapes and sizes.
 Some materials have no special requirements, such as PLA or PETG.
-If there are any special requirements to print a material - we will list it right on the product page.
+If there are any special requirements for printing a material, we will list them right on the product page.

-Essentially there are 3 major factors in modern 3D printers that will help determine if a material can print on your machine:
+Essentially, there are three major factors in modern 3D printers that will help determine if a material can be printed on your machine:

-Some printer's hotend cannot get above 250°C or 260°C, which means you will be limited to materials that can print under that extrusion temperature.
-Some materials require an enclosure to trap ambient air heat, and some materials are very abrasive and need abrasive resistant nozzles.
+Some printers' hotends cannot reach temperatures above 250°C or 260°C, which means you will be limited to materials that can print at or below that extrusion temperature.
+Some materials require an enclosure to trap ambient heat, and some materials are very abrasive and need abrasion-resistant nozzles.

-As an example, the Bambu Lab A1 has a high temp hotend but does not come with an enclosure or abrasive resistant nozzle, though you can easily upgrade the nozzle.
-This means with an upgraded nozzle, the Bambu Lab A1 can print any of our materials that do not require an enclosure (excluding Fiberon™ PPS-CF10).
+For example, the Bambu Lab A1 has a high-temperature hotend but does not come with an enclosure or an abrasion-resistant nozzle, although you can easily upgrade the nozzle.
+This means that with an upgraded nozzle, the Bambu Lab A1 can print any of our materials that do not require an enclosure (excluding Fiberon™ PPS-CF10).

 Looking for Design Inspiration?